-- Study issues relating to the delivery of and access to health services for minorities in Arkansas
+- Study issues relating to the delivery of and access to health services for minorities in Arkansas.

-- Identify any gaps in the health service delivery system that particularly affect minorities
+- Identify any gaps in the health service delivery system that particularly affect minorities.

-- Make recommendations to relevant agencies and to the legislature for improving the delivery of and access to health services for minorities
+- Make recommendations to relevant agencies and to the legislature for improving the delivery of and access to health services for minorities.

-- Study and make recommendations as to whether adequate services are available to ensure that future minority health needs will be met
+- Study and make recommendations as to whether adequate services are available to ensure that future minority health needs will be met.

 Two key pieces of state legislation were enacted in 2009.
-The first, Act 358, specifically charges the AMHC with developing, implementing, maintaining, and disseminating a comprehensive survey of racial and ethnic minority disparities in health and health care.
+The first, Act 358, specifically charges AMHC with developing, implementing, maintaining and disseminating a comprehensive survey of racial and ethnic minority disparities in health and health care.
 The Act specifies that the study be repeated every five years and that the commission will publish evidence-based data, define state goals and objectives, and develop pilot projects for decreasing disparities.
-The Act also makes explicit an expectation that the AMHC will, on or before October 1 each year, report to the Governor and legislative leadership (including chairs of the House and Senate Committees on Public Health, Welfare, and Labor), providing a summary of the commission’s work over the year, a description of reductions in disparities, and an outline of the commission’s planned work for the coming year.
+The Act also makes explicit an expectation that AMHC will, on or before October 1 each year, report to the governor and legislative leadership (including chairs of the House and Senate Committees on Public Health, Welfare, and Labor), providing a summary of the commission’s work over the year, a description of reductions in disparities, and an outline of the commission’s planned work for the coming year.

-In addition, Act 574 of 2009 modified the governance structure for the Commission and expanded and clarified its duties.
+In addition, Act 574 of 2009 modified the governance structure for the commission and expanded and clarified its duties.
 (See appendix for full versions of Acts 912, 358, and 574).

 AMHC works to assure that all Arkansans have equal access to quality health care, regardless of race or ethnicity and to eliminate racial and ethnic health disparities in Arkansas.